Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

-When we listen to our intuition, we experience clarity or clear insight that helps us to make the most beneficial choices for our lives.
-Below I will share with you how to use your intuition to make important life decisions.
+When we listen to our intuition, we experience a kind of clarity that helps us to make the most beneficial choices for our lives.

 1. Silence your mind

 To access your intuition, you need to clear your mind of thought.
-In order to clear your mind, I recommend that you meditate, listen to some relaxing music, or focus on mindful breathing.
-It is very difficult to listen to your intuition when you’re in a stressed out state of mind.
+In order to clear your mind, I recommend that you meditate, listen to some relaxing music, or focus on mindful breathwork techniques.

 For example, you might like to try breathing deeply for a few minutes.
-Breath in through your nose and allow your belly to gently expand.
-You may like to slow your breath to the count of four and breathe in slowly for four seconds, hold for four seconds, and breathe out for four seconds.
+Breathe in through your nose and allow your belly and chest to gently expand.
+Then, slow your breath to the count of four and breathe in slowly for four seconds, hold for four seconds, and breathe out for four seconds.

 Try doing any practice that relaxes and stills your mind.
 Only once you are calm and centered can you accurately access your intuitive power.

 2. Ask yourself, “How do I feel about this decision?”